-Unmanned aerial vehicles (“drones”) can be very useful to public power utilities in assessing storm damage, surveying distribution and transmission equipment, and supporting construction and repair.
+Unmanned aircraft systems (UAS or drones) can be very useful to public power utilities in assessing storm damage, surveying distribution and transmission equipment, and supporting construction and repair.
 Federal Aviation Administration (FAA) rules allow drone use in some circumstances, but these rules generally preclude operations beyond visual line-of-sight, over long distances, or at night—circumstances in which drones are particularly helpful.
-The American Public Power Association (Association or APPA) believes that Congress and the FAA should take greater steps to facilitate drone use in utility operations to improve the efficiency, effectiveness, and safety of utility operations.
+The American Public Power Association (APPA or Association) believes that Congress and the FAA should take greater steps to facilitate drone use in utility operations to improve the efficiency, effectiveness, and safety of utility operations.

 Congressional and Regulatory Action

-As required in the FAA Modernization and Reform Act of 2012, the FAA released final rules on June 21, 2016, for commercial operation of small unmanned aircraft systems (i.e., drones).
+As required in the FAA Modernization and Reform Act of 2012, the FAA released final rules on June 21, 2016, for commercial operation of small unmanned aircraft systems.
 These rules, referred to collectively as “Part 107,” made it easier for businesses, nonprofits, and government agencies to use drones for a variety of purposes.
 However, these rules do not allow users to operate beyond visual line-of-sight, at night, or over people, nor do they establish clear guidance for operating during emergencies.
 They also do not clearly set forth a process to allow owners of critical infrastructure to deem airspace over that infrastructure a “no-fly” zone for drone operations by private citizens.
-A number of public power utilities are operating drones for infrastructure inspection and emergency recovery under Part 107, but these regulatory limitations may interfere with the widespread integration of drones into the planning and recovery efforts of electric utilities and implementation of security measures to protect critical infrastructure.
+Several public power utilities are operating drones for infrastructure inspection and emergency recovery under Part 107, but these regulatory limitations may interfere with the widespread integration of drones into the planning and recovery efforts of electric utilities, as well as with the implementation of security measures to protect critical infrastructure.

 American Public Power Association Position

-The Association urges Congress to move forward with reauthorization legislation that will improve drone regulations for utility infrastructure inspection, such as allowing drone operators to fly drones beyond visual line-of-sight, at night, and over people, and encouraging utility drone usage during emergency recovery and disaster situations.
-APPA also supports legislation and regulations that allow public power utilities to protect critical assets by outlawing the operation of drones by private citizens over and around critical infrastructure.
-Public power will continue to work with Congress, DHS, and the FAA on the development of new laws and regulations that keep pace with this rapidly evolving technology.
+APPA believes that H.R.
+302 will improve drone regulations for utility infrastructure inspection and operations and will make it easier for utilities to use drones during emergency recovery and disaster situations.
+The legislation will also allow public power utilities to work with the federal government to protect critical assets by outlawing the operation of drones by private citizens over and around critical infrastructure.
+As the FAA and other relevant agencies begin to implement the provisions of H.R.
+302, public power will continue to work with these agencies and Congress on the development of new laws and regulations to keep pace with this rapidly evolving technology.